-On June 1, 2008, the consortium of Republic Cement Corporation and Lafarge Holdings (Philippines), Inc. (the "Consortium"), through LafargeHolcim Aggregates, Inc. (LHAI) [(formerly Batong Angono Aggregates Corporation (BAAC)], took over the Parent Company's quarrying operations by virtue of the Company's Memorandum of Agreement with the Consortium dated January 18, 2008 and its Operating Agreement with BAAC dated January 23, 2008.
+On June 1, 2008, the consortium of Republic Cement Corporation and Lafarge Holdings (Philippines), Inc. (the "Consortium"), through Helix Aggregates Inc. (HAI), took over the Parent Company's quarrying operations by virtue of the Company's Memorandum of Agreement with the Consortium dated January 18, 2008 and its Operating Agreement with BAAC dated January 23, 2008.
 In return, the Parent Company shall receive lump sum and basic royalty fees in accordance with the terms of its Operating Agreement (Note 16).
+HAI is originally Batong Angono Aggregates Corporation (BAAC).
+BAAC was eventually renamed to LafargeHolcim Aggregates, Inc. (LHAI) in 2015.
+A change of name was once again undertaken in 2022 wherein LHAI changed its name to Helix Aggregates Inc.

-Pursuant to the Operating Agreement, the Parent Company's quarrying operations, including its employees, were transferred to BAAC in 2008, which was eventually renamed to LHAI in 2015.
+Pursuant to the Operating Agreement, the Parent Company's quarrying operations, including its employees, were transferred to HAI in 2008.
 Consequently, the Parent Company settled its retirement obligation to almost all of its employees and the remaining retirement plan assets were returned to the Parent Company in 2009.
-The Parent Company has only 2 employees as at March 31, 2022 and December 31, 2021.
+The Parent Company has only 2 employees as at September 30, 2022 and December 31, 2021.